tomatojojo/fun88-test-app/README.md

 Just `npm run dev` for local run.
 Or use this link: https://fun88-test-app.vercel.app/

+### Use the mobile view when viewing in desktops or laptops as the app was made for mobile view.

 Took around 6 hours to make the logic and the basic frontend.
 Took another 4 hours to transfer expressjs to nextjs and deploy with vercel.